wwatson4506/Ra8876LiteTeensy/README.txt

 ER-TFTM101-1 Ground Pins are 1,2,13,31,39,40.
 These should all be connectd to Teensy Grounds.
-ER-TFTM101-1 Power Pins (VDD is 5V or 3.3v depanding on how it was configured when ordered) are 3,4,37,38 and all should be connected together.
+ER-TFTM101-1 Power Pins (VDD is 5V or 3.3v depending on how it was configured when ordered) are 3,4,37,38 and all should be connected together.

 More info to come.
 Working on Docs.
 Check out the files for more info till then.